awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 1. On the **Select compatibilities** page, select the launch type that your task should use and choose **Next step**\.
 **Note**
-The Fargate launch type is not compatible with Windows containers\.
+The Fargate launch type isn't compatible with Windows containers\.

 1. Follow the steps under one of the following tabs, according to the launch type that you have chosen\.